-Estimated consanguinity ratios in different parts of Iran ranged from 30 to 85%.7 In another country, such as the province of Antalya, Turkey, there has been a significant increase in the incidence of consanguineous marriages, approximately 40.7% between populations and the results showed that the most frequent type of marriage was between first cousins.9 Because of high consanguinity rates within the Muslim population, the incidence of CM in Islamic countries is between 10 to 45%.10 In developed countries such as the United Kingdom, CM account for a substantial proportion (26-34%) of perinatal mortality.11 Also, the prevalence of congenital anomalies in Denmark is approximately 3%.12
+Estimated consanguinity ratios in different parts of Iran ranged from 30 to 85%.
+In another country, such as the province of Antalya, Turkey, there has been a significant increase in the incidence of consanguineous marriages, approximately 40.7% between populations and the results showed that the most frequent type of marriage was between first cousins.
+Because of high consanguinity rates within the Muslim population, the incidence of CM in Islamic countries is between 10 to 45%.
+In developed countries such as the United Kingdom, CM account for a substantial proportion (26-34%) of perinatal mortality.
+Also, the prevalence of congenital anomalies in Denmark is approximately 3%.
+In the prevalence of congenital anomalies in Denmark is approximately 3%.